Vertuzek/Place-Objects-By-Spline/README.md

 Create a spline called "splinePlacement".
 Make a path with it where your road will be.
 Freeze transformation, scale, and rotation when you're done.
-Create a transform in "splinePlacement" called "objectsToPlace" and another transform called "placedObjects".
+Create a transform in "splinePlacement" called "objectsToPlace".
 After that, create a cube or a plane (I haven't tested planes).
 You can scale it, for example, like this:
 X: 5 meters